 2. Next, remove the squirrel’s internal organs.
 Make a small incision in the belly area and carefully remove the guts, taking care not to puncture the intestines or other organs.
 Rinse the cavity with water to remove any remaining debris.

-See also How long does puff pastry take to cook
+See also How to cook tasso

 3. After cleaning the squirrel, it is important to soak the meat in cold water for at least an hour to remove any gamy flavor.
 This step is optional but recommended for a milder taste.